-As the official start to the spring season gets ever closer, many college and high school students are preparing to enjoy one of their favorite times of year: spring break.
+As the official start to the spring season gets ever closer, many college and high school students are deciding what to during spring break, most likely one of their favorite times of year.
 While the event often conjures up images of young adults spending time on the beach, tossing their work and studies aside, not using some of the time to be productive can actually be quite a waste.

 However, it is also important for your student to take at least some of the time to relax and rejuvenate.
 That way, they are better prepared to make it to the end of the semester without burning out or succumbing to stress.

 So, how does a parent help their child strike a balance between work and play during this annual event?
 By using some of the tips below.

 The amount of influence a parent has on their child over spring break depends on a few factors.
 First, you likely have more sway over a high schooler than a college student who is legally an adult.
 Second, if your child still lives in your home, or comes back during the break, you likely also have more say.